-Your gynecologist comfrims that you indeed have herpes.
-Since this ex was not your first - you can't be 100% sure he gave you herpes, but it's a strong possibility.
+Your gynecologist confirms that you indeed have herpes.
+Since this ex was not your first, you can't be 100 percent sure he gave you herpes, but it's a strong possibility.
 Why couldn't he just be honest??

 Well (a) It is possible he doesn't know he has it - but more than likely he does and he assumes that it will be a "closed door in his face" if he shares.
-Ok on that one but why not just routinely use a condom EVERY TIME and make an effort to protect your partner - even if you don't want to share the absolute reason why?
+OK on that one, but why not just routinely use a condom EVERY TIME and make an effort to protect your partner - even if you don't want to share the absolute reason why?
 I have no answer because use of a condom on so many levels has to be today's choice for safe sex. (b) He has no regard for his intimate partners and couldn't care less if they get it because he's stuck with it - so why not them too?
-This is the working mind set of some guys (and for that matter gals) and it even goes further - their attitude is that “it’s already out there anong a large number of people so what’s the big deal??”

-I'd say any condition that is lifelong and currently has no cure and means, as a woman, that you'll probably have to have a C-section, and has a hallmark of a very painful rash - is a VERY BIG DEAL - and everyone deserves to know if they are at risk for herpes when they consent to a relationship.
+I'd say any condition that is lifelong and currently has no cure and means, as a woman, that you'll probably have to have a C-section if you give birth, and has a hallmark of a very painful rash - is a VERY BIG DEAL - and everyone deserves to know if they are at risk for herpes when they consent to a relationship.

 More "scenes to follow" but how do you feel about these issues???
 Has this happened to you???